 Some patients with prosopagnosia can still recognize facial expressions and cues, but some with more severe agnosia cannot.
 For example, they would not know that a smile means the person is happy, etc.

-This type of agnosia refers to the inability to recognize more than one object at once.
-For example, when looking at a house, a person with simultanagnosia would not see a house, but only doors or a window, depending on what they were looking at.
+This type of agnosia refers to the inability to recognize objects when they appear together.
+They may be unable to grasp the overall meaning of a picture.
+For example, when looking at a house, a person with simultanagnosia may not perceive a house, but only doors or a window, depending on what they were looking at.

 There are two main types of simultanagnosia that a person can experience after brain injury:

 - Dorsal simultanagnosia.
 With this type, a patient cannot see more than one object at a time.
 When they focus on that one object, everything else disappears to them.
-They often bump into objects close together because they do not perceive them.
+They often bump into objects close together because they do not perceive them, and may have difficulty reading.
 This type is caused by bilateral damage to the occipital and temporal lobes.

 - Ventral simultanagnosia.
 People with this type can see more than one object at once, but they cannot identify what the objects are unless they focus on one.
 Ventral simultanagnosia is caused by lesions in the left inferior occipital area.